badsyntax/richardwillis.info/blog/setup-s3-cloudfront-cdn.md

 Note the following:

-- The SSL certificate and Alternate domain name are not automatically set (see below)
+- The SSL certificate and Alternate domain name are not automatically set (see below).
 - The bucket is created in the region you used when creating the cloudformation stack.

-## Allowing access to S3 bucket from Cloudfront
+## Allowing access to S3 bucket from CloudFront

-By default the S3 bucket will not be public, and we want to keep it that way, but we need to explicitly allow Cloudfront to access the files.
+By default the S3 bucket will not be public, and we want to keep it that way, but we need to explicitly allow CloudFront to access the files.

 An "Origin Access Identity" resource is created as part of the above stack, but you need to manually edit the distribution to assign the identity.
 You can do this by editing the Origin for the distribution in the AWS UI.

-1. Edit the cloudfront distribution
+1. Edit the CloudFront distribution
 2. Select "Restrict Bucket Access"
 3. Select "Use an Existing Identity"
-4. Select the "Access S3 bucket content only through Cloudfront" identity
+4. Select the "Access S3 bucket content only through CloudFront" identity
 5. For "Grant Read Permissions on Bucket", I set "No, I Will Update Permissions" (but I didn't need to adjust the permissions).

 ## Setting the root domain and certificate

-1. Edit the cloudfront distribution and add your root domain to the Alternate Domain Names (CNAMEs) field.
+1. Edit the CloudFront distribution and add your root domain to the Alternate Domain Names (CNAMEs) field.
 2. Select "Custom SSL Certificate (example.com):".
 3. Click on "Request or Import a Certificate with ACM"
 4. Check your AWS console region is `us-east-1` .
-This is important as cloudfront can only use certificates from `us-east-1`.
+This is important as CloudFront can only use certificates from `us-east-1`.
-5. Follow the wizard to create a new certificate and edit your domain DNS to point a CNAME entry to your cloudfront domain
+5. Follow the wizard to create a new certificate and edit your domain DNS to point a CNAME entry to your CloudFront domain
 6. Wait for the verification to complete
 7. Copy the certficate ARN.
-8. Return to editing the cloudfront distribution and paste the certificate ARN.
+8. Return to editing the CloudFront distribution and paste the certificate ARN.
 9. Click save

 Now you should be able to send a request to your CDN url: